 His experience also includes five years as a flight surgeon with the US Air Force and Air Force National Guard, two and a half years of which were spent with the 5th Medical Group at Minot AFB.
 The remaining time was spent in Japan, Afghanistan, and Michigan.

-Dr. Knudson and his wife, Kelly, have two children.
+Dr. Knudson and his wife, Kelly, have three children.
 Whether fishing or hunting, they enjoy spending their free time in the beautiful North Dakota outdoors.

 Surgeons dealing with the musculoskeletal system are called orthopedic surgeons.
 Orthopedic surgeons use both surgical and nonsurgical means in order to treat musculoskeletal trauma, injuries caused by sports , degenerative diseases, infections, tumors, as well as congenital disorders.